MikeMundy/Webpack4Demo/README.md

   - Hosting
   - Actual character generator
     - Include a version field in data so can upgrade saved characters as versions change.
+  - Tests
+  - Accessibility
+  - Internationalisation
+  - After March, downgrade awesome-typescript-loader to v4.0.0 and see if still works. (had to upgrade to 5.0.0-1 to patch hot reload bug with webpack 4)

 ## Things Done
 - Continue through webpack sections at https://webpack.js.org/guides/
   - Output: HtmlWebpackPlugin to create bundles for endpoints (without fixed names) (DONE), clean-webpack-plugin (DONE)
   - Development: source maps (DONE for dev), watch mode with webpack-dev-server (DONE), hot module replacement (DONE)
+  - TypeScript (DONE... but need to upgrade to awesome-typescript-loader because ts-loader is slow)